 Beaches of South Africa

-An amazing coastline of over 3000 kilometres forms the borders with the Atlantic and Indian oceans.
-Most of this coastline produces the amazing beaches of South Africa.
-From the West Coast with its brilliant white beaches, dunes and blue seas, albeit a little cooler at around 12 – 18 degrees Centigrade, to the East Coast beaches, many of them with Blue Flag status, where holidaymakers play virtually all year round on endless golden sandy beaches with the lukewarm (21 – 26 degrees Centigrade) Indian Ocean invitingly rolling onto the sand.
+An extraordinarily diverse coastline stretching over 3000 kilometres forms the borders with the Atlantic and Indian oceans.
+From the West Coast with its brilliant white beaches, dunes and blue seas, albeit a little cold at around 12 degrees Centigrade, to the East Coast beaches where holidaymakers play virtually all year round on endless golden sandy beaches with the luke-warm Indian Ocean invitingly rolling onto the sand.

-The northeast coastline has an added attraction as it is one of South Africa’s last wilderness areas with hundreds of kilometres of deserted stretches of beach.
+The northeast coastline is one of South Africa’s last wilderness areas with hundreds of kilometres of deserted beaches – certainly an added attraction for nature lovers.
 Here the leatherback and loggerhead turtles still lay their eggs beneath some of the world’s highest forested dunes.
-Stand on these dunes and you have a chance to see whales and dolphins frolicking in the ocean to the east, wild animals walking on the beaches and typical African bushveld with teeming wildlife to the west.
+Stand on these dunes, and you have a chance to see whales and dolphins frolicking in the ocean to the east, elephants strolling on the beaches and to the west; typical African bushveld teeming with wildlife.

 Around the coastal cities, holiday towns and villages are ‘swimming beaches’ These beaches are protected by a professional team of personnel called lifeguards, patrolling them on foot and with 4 x 4 vehicles.
 The National Sea Rescue Insitute (NSRI) use boats to patrol the beaches, and shark nets are installed around the shark ‘hot spots’.

 Many of the swimming beaches are awarded the coveted Blue Flag status.
 To achieve this status, a beach has to comply with more than 30 criteria related to water quality, environmental education and information, environmental management, safety and services.